KannonZenetism/zenetism-field-physics/the-zenetist-canon/symbolic-analysis/mythic-figure-layer-registry-02.md

 - Zeus: Volume 1 has "DP / DL Centropic"; tighten to L₄ DL per Methodological Principle #9
 - Persephone: Volume 1 has "implied / 'Lost' centropic principle"; tighten to L₄ DP / L₁ ES articulation across both strata
 - Dionysus: Volume 1 has Structural Operator placement "Liminal; dissolution and restoration; centropic potential within entropic experience"; tighten to L₁ ES centropic-embodied register specifically
+- Osiris: Volume 1 currently treats Osiris as L₄ DL → L₃ DS centropic cascade; reframe as **soft conflation** per the canonical Note on Cascade contra Conflation (Expanded).
+L₄ DL judicial-articulation is primary; L₃ DS post-restoration operative function is operative-extension.
+The figure is mapped to the primary stratum (L₄ DL) with the L₃ DS extension noted but not treated as a separate cascade-station.
+Follows the "currents cascade; entities do not" principle — same name at multiple strata is the conflation diagnostic, not a cascade marker.
+- Krishna: parallel reframing if Volume 1 carries cascade language for the L₅ → L₃ DM articulation; treat as soft conflation (L₅ Theon native, L₃ DM operative-extension).
+Volume 2 Krishna entry now formalized as soft conflation.

 ### New Doctrinal Notes to Add